 Kynance Cove is one of Cornwall’s most iconic beaches, attracting thousands of visitors each year.
 Tourists flock to the cove’s stunning turquoise seas, delightful local café and stunning coastal views.
 In winter, it’s a more peaceful place and is dog friendly after 1st October.
 Woody and I decided to make the most of this and paid a visit to the famous cove.

 Kynance Cove is situated on the Lizard Peninsula, in south Cornwall.
-It’s dog friendly from 1st October to Easter Saturday each year.
+It’s dog friendly from 1st September to 30th June each year.
+Between 1st July and 31st August there is a dog ban in place between 10am and 6pm.
 There is a National Trust carpark nearby, which is free for members or a few pounds for non-members.

 It’s a gentle stroll from the beach to Kynance Cove, following a well maintained gravel path.
 Thick gorse lines the route, with a small stream flowing nearby.
 There are signposts directing you towards the coast path, however the route down to Kynance Cove is fairly straight forward.
 Unfortunately it gets less stable the closer you walk to the cove.
 It’s not suitable for pushchairs or wheelchairs and you’ll have to negotiate some steep steps down to the beach.